-“Joe Cool” one of the greatest clutch performers in sports history, four Super Bowl titles, in which he threw zero interceptions.
+“Joe Cool” is one of the greatest clutch performers in sports history–four Super Bowl titles, in which he threw zero interceptions.

-The greatest female basketball player in history, scored over 100 points in a high school game.
-Led USC to a NCAA title, the driving force behind the 1984 Olympic gold medal winning basketball team.
+The greatest female basketball player in history, who scored over 100 points in a high school game.
+She led USC to a NCAA title and was the driving force behind the 1984 Olympic gold medal winning basketball team.

-Greatest male track and field athlete ever.
-Essentially, he accomplished everything Jesse Owens did with a much longer career, spanning four Olympics.
+The greatest male track and field athlete ever.
+Essentially, he accomplished everything Jesse Owens did with a much longer career.
+It spanned four Olympics.

 His dominant performance at Olympics, coupled with the rest of his career, has now moved him past the legendary Mark Spitz as the greatest swimmer ever.

 Everybody knows he was a great baseball player, but how many of you knew he was a great college football player?
-By the way he was star track athlete also.
+By the way, he was a star track athlete also.

 Simply the best hockey player of all time.